-Group classses are effective and easy, even for those new to training.
-Only current, science-based, dog-friendly methods are used in class, so classes are always an enjoyable learning experience for both you and your dog (and the whole family - kids age 8 and up are welcome in class!).
+Group classes are effective and easy, even for those new to training.
+Only current, science-based, dog-friendly methods are used in class, so classes are always an enjoyable learning experience for both you and your dog (and the whole family - kids can be great trainers too!).
 Classes are grouped into four-week sessions to better accommodate what individual clients are interested in learning with their dogs and also to make classes more affordable.

 Dogs of any age and any skill level will love learning about training in this fun and effective class.
-Dogs will benefit from developing their ability to pay attention around distractions and clients will learn valuable training skills that will be useful at home and in public.
-There are only five dogs maximum allowed per class so that clients and their dogs get plenty of one on one assistance!
+Dogs will benefit from developing their self-control and attention skills at home first and later around outside distractions; clients will learn valuable training skills that will be useful at home and in public.
+There are only four dogs maximum allowed per class so that clients get plenty of one on one assistance!

 Beginning Pet Manners class is a great starting point for clients interested in service dog, therapy dog, facility dog, emotional support dog and companion (pet) dog training!

-Beginning Pet Manners will cover: How dogs learn, training basics (positive reinforcement, changing undesirable behaviors), reward markers for better timing, sit (importance of hand signals, what to do with distractions), automatic eye contact (create a polite dog that "asks" for wanted items and controls impulses), self-control (dogs learn to choose to be calm in distracting environments without being asked), down, wait (dogs learn the rewards of being patient for wanted items), polite greetings (including not jumping up), stay (with distractions!), reliable recall, nutrition, walking nicely on leash, and a fun trick/game called targeting.This class can be taken during the same time period as Puppy Kindergarten for those clients with puppies under 16 weeks old who might be interested in attending a socialization class in addition to Beginning Pet Manners.
+Beginning Pet Manners will cover: How dogs learn, training basics (positive reinforcement, changing undesirable behaviors), reward markers for better timing, sit (importance of hand signals and not using "bribes"), automatic eye contact (create a polite dog that "asks" for wanted items and controls impulses), self-control (dogs learn to choose to be calm at home, and later in more distracting environments, without being asked), down, wait (dogs learn the rewards of being patient for wanted items), polite greetings (including not jumping up), stay (with distractions!), reliable recall, walking nicely on leash, and a fun trick/game called targeting.This class can be taken during the same time period as Puppy Kindergarten for those clients who might be interested in attending that class in addition to Beginning Pet Manners.
 Puppy Kindergarten is not a prerequisite to taking Beginning Pet Manners.
 Dogs of any age and skill level are welcome.
-Dogs attending group classes must be tolerant of people and new dogs.
-Dogs who might bark and lunge at other dogs or people should start with private training.

 Intermediate class is an important foundation class that will help teach clients and dogs some of the most useful and challenging skills; clients will also have fun teaching their dogs tricks!